 Learn about the recreational amenities

 The homestead is surrounded by tightly controlled private holdings and the big game populations are abundant.
 Some of the ranches allow hunting on a fee basis only and are commanding some of the highest prices in Montana for elk and deer trophy hunts.
-Ted Turner’s Bar None Ranch just two miles northwest of the McGinley Homestead is among those offering trophy hunts.
+Ted Turner’s Bar None Ranch and the large Climbing Arrow Ranch just two miles northwest of the McGinley Homestead are among those offering trophy hunts.
 Elk are commonly seen on the homestead, along with deer, moose, and occasionally antelope.
 Bear, mountain lion, bobcat, turkeys, cranes and other waterfowl, and upland gamebirds are frequent visitors.
 Songbirds are abundant and the owners have documented over 150 resident and transient bird species on the property.

 Sixteen Mile Creek is an excellent trout fishery.
 Access is by landowner permission although anglers may readily access the stream from bridges along the county road.
 A fly fishing shop in Bozeman has been granted the fee fishing rights on one of the Sixteen Mile Creek ranches.
 If a guided fishing trip is desired, one can be scheduled through this shop.
 The East and Main Gallatin Rivers are a short thirty-minute drive from the ranch, and the Yellowstone River along with the world-famous spring creeks, Nelson, Armstrong, and Depuy are within an hour and a half.
 All in all, one is within a reasonable driving distance of some of Montana’s best fishing waters.

 Learn about the general operations